The £150bn Investment Wave Creating Jobs and Wealth (And How To Get Ahead)

 Whilst Mamdani’s policies reflect some principles that align with Islamic values, authentic faith-inspired economic policy would likely go further in several key areas:

-The Shariah really encourages risk and profit-sharing rather than guaranteed returns.
+The sharia really encourages risk and profit-sharing rather than guaranteed returns.
 This means policies that get lenders to share risks with entrepreneurs, reducing the advantages of simply lending money and encouraging more productive investment in actual businesses and innovation.

 Like zakat, which targets idle wealth rather than productive moving wealth, authentic Islamic economic policy would distinguish between wealth that’s actively contributing to society and wealth that’s just sitting there accumulating returns.